All Episodes

 Poor baby.

-He's depressed and lonely.
+He's depressed and lonely, really.

-Well, I think a lot of us have been depressed and lonely at various points of uh our lives, and at no point has depression or loneliness spurred most people to say, you know, the natural extension of depression and loneliness is I'm gonna blow up a plane with two hundred and some people on it.
+And at no point has depression or loneliness spurred most people to say, you know, the natural extension of depression and loneliness is I'm going to blow up a plane with 200 and some people on it.

-Well, well none of this matters.
+Well, none of this matters.

 There has been political excuse making.

-So you all may take it for granted wherever you are, but we don't down here, and we've had a delightful holiday season.
+So y'all may take it for granted wherever you are, but we don't down here.

 And I was very deep in holiday mode, which for me involves paying almost no attention to the news.

-And so I've been paying attention, not just to the events of that day, but to what everybody's been saying since.
+And so I've been paying attention not just to the events of that day, but to what everybody's been saying since.

-And on that day, I remember someone, we just had a bunch of family over the house, and someone said they will find a way.
+And on that day, I remember someone, we just had a bunch of family over the house and someone said they will find a way.

 They will find a way to blame Bush for this.

-Well, uh lovely.
+Well, lovely.

-Uh the system needs to work earlier than that.
+The system needs to work earlier than that.

 And the way these things come to pass is holes in the system.

-The absurd notion that this works.
+the absurd notion that this works.

-Now it is possible that as soon as the good folks at the TSA, and those are good hardworking folks, and we need to spend some time today talking about whether they should be unionized, that would be no.
+Now, it is possible that as soon as the good folks at the TSA, and those are good, hardworking folks, and we need to spend some time today talking about whether they should be unionized, that would be no.

 So how do we get the system to work?